 Vitamin A supplementation in pregnant women

-WHO does not recommend vitamin A supplementation during pregnancy as part of routine antenatal care.
-However, in areas where there is a severe public health problem of vitamin A deficiency, WHO recommends giving vitamin A supplementation during pregnancy for the prevention of night blindness.
+In areas where there is a severe public health problem related to vitamin A deficiency*, vitamin A supplementation during pregnancy is recommended for the prevention of night blindness.

 Systematic reviews used to develop the guidelines